stefan-hoeck/idris2-tutorial/src/Tutorial/Relations.md

 ## Dependent Pairs

-We've already seen several examples of how useful the length index of `Vect` is to describe more precisely in the types what a function can and can't do.
-For instance, `map` or `traverse` operating on a vector will result in a vector of exactly the same length.
+We've already seen several examples of how useful the length index of a vector is to describe more precisely in the types what a function can and can't do.
+For instance, `map` or `traverse` operating on a vector will return a vector of exactly the same length.
 The types guarantee that this is true, therefore the following function is perfectly safe and provably total: